Letting Go In Love

 Who is eligible?

-This course is designed both for those who are involved professionally or personally in caring for those at the end of life, and for those who feel drawn to this personal work now, for whatever reason.
-While many of us are familiar with co-creating circles of compassionate care around others, we are often not so accustomed to wrapping around our own personal enquiries such deep-hearted intentionality and care.
+These retreat-workshops are designed both for those who are involved professionally or personally in caring for those at the end of life, and for those who feel drawn to this personal work now, for whatever reason.
+While many of us are familiar with co-creating circles of compassionate care around others, many of us are not so accustomed to wrapping such deep-hearted intentionality and care around our own personal questionings and questings.

 Participants are expected to be familiar with sitting in shared silence and working in groups, and to have a meditation/spiritual practice.

-Please note: it is recommended that if you have experienced a recent death or loss (within two years), you consider delaying your start to this course; and if you have any queries about this please contact Anne: sarana@posteo.com
+Please note: it is recommended that if you have experienced a recent death or loss (within two years) or feel you are currently carrying significant trauma that relates to death, you consider giving yourself more time and delay joining.
+If you have any queries about this, please email Anne via sarana@posteo.com

 Anne Overzee